Speaker Anonymisation for Speech-based Suicide Risk Detection: Introduction

-Despite its great potential, it is critical to emphasise the privacy protection of participants' speech data, especially given the dual vulnerabilities of age and psychological distress in the relevant population.
 As illustrated in Fig.~\ref{fig: pipeline}, directly incorporating the original speech into the automatic detection system could pose serious privacy risks, as the speaker’s identity can be easily revealed if the data is leaked or maliciously exploited.
 By contrast, applying proper anonymisation before exposing speech to the system makes it much harder to trace the processed audio back to individuals, even in the event of a data breach.
 In fact, privacy protection has long been a central concern in the healthcare research, where anonymisation has been extensively studied for textual records~\cite{li2017anonymizing}, medical imaging~\cite{hellmann2024ganonymization}, and physiological signals such as ECG~\cite{nolin2023privecg} and EEG~\cite{matovu2016your}, where techniques range from simple de-identification~\cite{li2017anonymizing, matovu2016your} to advanced generative models~\cite{hellmann2024ganonymization, nolin2023privecg}.
 Speech data poses unique challenges: it simultaneously encodes linguistic, acoustic, and emotional information, many of which are relevant for clinical analysis but also carry identifiable speaker characteristics~\cite{tayebi2024addressing}, making it essential to carefully evaluate anonymisation techniques on both effectiveness in suppressing speaker identity and the ability to preserve features relevant to downstream suicide risk detection.

 This work investigates speaker anonymisation for speech-based suicide risk detection.
 The aim is to identify anonymisation pipelines that strike a balance between sufficient privacy protection and performance in suicide risk detection.
 We systematically evaluate a wide range of anonymisation methods, including traditional signal processing techniques, neural voice conversion approaches, and speech synthesis approaches.
 A comprehensive evaluation framework is built to assess the effect of anonymisation approaches in terms of speech quality, speaker discrimination, deviation in fundamental frequency, as well as preservation of semantic and emotional content.
 Experiments show that combining complementary anonymisation methods boosts downstream task performance, achieving detection accuracy comparable to that of original speech while still maintaining robust anonymisation.